How Did We Get Here?

 answer.”
 This site is my contribution to akathisia awareness, so that “akathisia” is a

-But I cannot fix you.
+I can't "fix" you.
 This website cannot fix you.
 It can only open doors.
 It’s your job to

 huge, steep stairway.
 But… “are you breathing just a little and calling it a life?”

 Then take the first step.
 Then the next.
-And it’s not just about you.
+It’s not just about you.
 This is about saving lives in the most literal sense you can imagine.

 Read her Akathisia Page Here.